 I don’t usually put a Christmas wreath on my front door, but this year I decided I would.
-In my craft cupboard I had a load of coloured felted acorns I’d made for a previous craft project, I decided to use them for a felted acorn wreath.
+In my craft cupboard, I had a load of coloured felted acorns I’d made for a previous craft project.
+I decided to use them for a felted acorn wreath.

-- Flat wire 12″wreath ring.
+- Flat Wire 12″wreath ring.

 - Twigs; I just gathered an assortment on my daily dog walk.
 You want ones that have a bit of give in them as you will be bending them, and they should be at least a couple of feet in length.

 - Glue gun, or strong clear gluelike UHU.

 - White spray paint

 1..
 First, make your wreath base by weaving the twigs into the wire wreath ring.
 A wreath about 5-6 twigs in width works well.

 I find that fresh twigs have more bend in them than old dry twigs.
 This makes them less likely to snap when weaving them into a wreath shape.

 2. When you are happy with both the shape and thickness of the wreath, spray paint it white.
 Don’t worry too much about covering every inch of the twigs in paint, as long as the wreath looks predominantly white that is ok.
 It gives the wreath a snowy frosty look.

 When using spray paints make sure you use them in a well ventilated space, or even better outside.